bmcastrow/AmyloidbetaA4-pIC50-prediction/README.md

 🔬 ML Pipeline: Machine learning approach using molecular fingerprints, with models tuned using Optuna for hyperparameter optimization.

-🤖 DL Pipeline: Deep learning method Using Hugging Face's ChemBERTa on SMILES combined with LoRA (Low-Rank Adaptation) for cost-effective fine-tuning.
+🤖 DL Pipeline: Deep learning method Using Hugging Face's ChemBERTa on SMILES combined with LoRA (Low-Rank Adaptation) for cost-effective fine-tuning ⌛...

 📊 MLflow Integration: Experiments are tracked using MLFlow, in order to track model performance and hyperparameter trials.